yougijain/UMap/README.md

   python manage.py runserver
   ```
 2. Open your web browser and go to `http://127.0.0.1:8000` to access UMap.
-3. For deploying the app live, follow Render’s deployment guide or your chosen hosting service’s instructions.
+3. To deploy the app live, check Render or your preferred hosting for easy steps.

 ## Help